 The 2019 Litbeat boasted an impressive list of speakers, including Ratih Kumala, Seno Gumira Ajidarma, Leila S. Chudori, Nguyen Mahn Hung, Koko Hendri Lubis, Ni Made Purnamasari, Salman Faridi, Reda Gaudiamo, Emte, Mochtar Sarman, Grace Kusnadi, Lily Yulianti, Alberthine Endah to Yusi Avianto Pareanom.

 According to Laura, many factors could allow Jakarta to go for the honor to be the WBC.
-There are numbers of literacy festivals taking place in Jakarta including the Jakarta International Literary Festival (JILF) to the Gramedia Writers and Readers Forum which has just been held.
+There is a number of literacy festivals taking place in Jakarta including the Jakarta International Literary Festival (JILF) to the Gramedia Writers and Readers Forum which has just been held.

 In the same month, National Book Committee also organized the first Jakarta Fellowship Program, which opened publishers from Indonesia to connect, collaborate, and get closer to international publishers.
 On September 2-7, the National Book Committee facilitates an intensive program to allow collaboration between publishers.
 This year there are 6 publishers in pairs.